SyTGgreed/video-game-sales-data-analysis-python/README.md

 Action and Sports genres dominate global sales PlayStation platforms show strong market performance North America represents the largest sales region

+📊 Power BI Dashboard

+🧠 Data Visualization

+An interactive dashboard was developed using Power BI to analyze video game sales from multiple perspectives:

+Top 10 best-selling video games
+Global sales by platform
+Regional sales comparison
+Total sales KPI
+🔄 Interactivity

+The dashboard allows dynamic exploration through interactive filters, enabling users to analyze sales by platform and region.

+📌 Note

+Sales figures are expressed in millions of units.

 ▶ How to Run
 1. 1.
 Clone the repository